 Meaning

 The message behind “If we could only snap the fetters of the body that bind the feet of the soul, we shall experience a great joy.
 Then we shall not be miserable because of the body’s sufferings.
 We shall become free.” revolves around happiness.
-It suggests that happiness is found in simple moments, making it relatable to many people's experiences.
+It suggests that joy grows from gratitude and balance, making it relatable to many people's experiences.

 Theme